|

 <p>This is the third segment</p>

-You could use "<!-- Segment -->" the marker separating segments, even though these comments are not visible when you open an HTML file in dtSearch.
+You could use "<!-- Segment -->" as the marker separating segments, even though these comments are not visible when you open an HTML file in dtSearch.
 Using this marker, and setting the option to make the first segment a header for the other segments, dtSearch would index the HTML file as three separate HTML documents:

 <html>